Scalable In-Context Q-Learning: Introduction

 Though, significant challenges may emerge when extending the promise of in-context learning from (self-) supervised learning to RL, since RL involves more complex dynamics and temporal correlations~\citep{silver2021reward}.
-First, previous studies usually adopt a supervised pretraining paradigm, failing to utilize dynamic programming \footnote{In this paper, we use dynamic programming to indicate the fundamental characteristic of any RL algorithm relying on the Bellman-backup operation.
-It updates state (or state-action) values based on value estimates of successor states (or state-action pairs), i.e., bootstrapping~\citep{sutton1998reinforcement}.
-We use dynamic programming and Q-learning interchangeably to refer to this fundamental property of RL. } offered by full RL algorithms to go beyond merely leveraging collected data~\citep{yamagata2023q}.
-AD distills the entire learning history into a causal transformer, which can require long-horizon context and inherit suboptimal behaviors due to the gradual update rule~\citep{son2025distilling}.
-DPT trains a transformer model to predict the optimal action given a query state and a prompt of interaction transitions, which relies on an oracle for optimal action labeling that can often be infeasible in practice~\citep{tarasov2025yes}.
-Second, ICRL generally takes raw transitions as prompts that have many more tokens than a sentence and can be highly redundant. \footnote{In language communities, the prompts are concise and precise text instructions with rich semantic information, as texts or words naturally involve high-level concepts that describe entire semantic entities such as objects (nouns) and actions (verbs)~\citep{kakogeorgiou2022hide}.} Moreover, within transitions from offline datasets, the task information can be entangled with behavior policies, thus producing biased task inference at test time~\citep{yuan2022robust}.
+First, previous studies usually adopt a supervised pretraining paradigm, failing to go beyond imitating collected data~\citep{yamagata2023q}.
+AD can require long-horizon context and inherit suboptimal behaviors due to the gradual update rule~\citep{son2025distilling}.
+DPT relies on an oracle for optimal action labeling that can often be infeasible in practice~\citep{tarasov2025yes}.
+These limitations may hinder the efficient learning of optimal policies, especially when only suboptimal datasets are available.
+Second, substantial scope remains to advance the design of efficient prompts that can precisely encode RL task information.
+In language communities, prompts are concise, precise text instructions rich in semantic information, as text naturally conveys high-level concepts like objects (nouns) and actions (verbs)~\citep{kakogeorgiou2022hide}.
+However, ICRL approaches generally take raw transitions as prompts that have many more tokens than a sentence and can be highly redundant.
+Within transitions from offline datasets, the task information can be entangled with behavior policies, thus producing biased task inference at test time~\citep{yuan2022robust}.
 Hence, this type of prompt may be insufficient to precisely capture relevant information about decision tasks.
 The aforementioned limitations raise a key question: \textit{ Can we design a scalable ICRL framework using lightweight prompts that precisely capture task-relevant information, while unleashing the core potential of fundamental reward maximization to learn from suboptimal data? }